 From long weekends to beach excursions, summer is usually thought of as the hottest time of year to take a break.
 That’s a good thing—vacation reduces stressand burnout while improving overall happiness.
 Sounds like it’s time to start planning a fall vacation!

-This year, over 235,000timeoff requests came through Namely between Memorial Day and Labor Day.
+Last year, over 235,000timeoff requests came through Namely between Memorial Day and Labor Day.
 We sifted through all of these employee summer vacation requeststo see when and for how long employees were taking off.
 Here are some of the surprising 2018 summer vacation trends we found:

 Shorter Summer Vacations

 Extended weekend getaways are trumping lengthy week-long escapes.
-The average number of PTO taken this summer was only 2.78 days, with Friday being the most popular day of the week to take off.
+The average number of PTO taken last summer was only 2.78 days, with Friday being the most popular day of the week to take off.
 Employees favored three and four day weekendstolonger trips during the workweek.
 Just under 90 percent ofsummer vacation requestswere for less than five days, with 58 percent accounting for only one day of time off.

 Average Duration of Time Off Requested